Quantum broadcast channels

+Cover conjectured \cite{cover1}, and Gallager proved \cite{gallager}, that this region is optimal for the degraded broadcast channel.
+In Section~\ref{section:supercoding:coding}, we prove a coding theorem for quantum broadcast channels with a classical input, establishing the superposition coding inner bound (\ref{region:csuper}) for such channels.
+In Section~\ref{section:supercoding:degraded}, we give an outer bound for the capacity region of degraded broadcast channels with a classical input and give conditions under which superposition coding is optimal.
+Superposition coding is also optimal for classical channels in several other settings.
+We recall some of these in Section~\ref{section:supercoding:outer} and illustrate how existing classical results yield outer bounds on the associated capacity regions for channels with quantum outputs.

+The remainder of the paper considers broadcast channels with a quantum input, as modeled by completely-positive trace-preserving maps.
+We consider several variants that involve quantum communication.
+Quantum communication is analogous to sending private information over a classical broadcast channel, where in addition to asking that Bob can decode his message with vanishing error, we ask Alice to make it essentially impossible for Charlie learn anything about Bob's message.
+This cryptographic problem was first considered by Wyner \cite{wyner} and was solved by Csiszar and K\"{o}rner \cite{bcc}, who considered a setting where Alice sends a common rate $R$ message to Bob and Charlie, and a rate $R_B$ message to Bob to be kept secret from Charlie.
+They showed that a randomized variant of superposition coding is optimal for this, achieving rates $(R,R_B)$ over an arbitrary broadcast channel $p(y,z|x)$ if and only if there exists $p(t,v)p(x|v)$ such that

+The analogy between secure classical communication and coherent quantum information was used by Devetak \cite{dev} to rigorously prove a coding theorem for quantum communication over quantum channels.
+This was done by first developing secure classical codes achieving (\ref{region:bcc}) with $R=0$, then making them coherent.

-In this paper, we consider quantum generalizations of the above problems in various settings, as we did in a similar manner for multiple access channels in \cite{qmac}.
-We begin by considering common and personalized messages over channels with a classical input and quantum outputs.
-We then analyze the capabilities of arbitrary quantum broadcast channels for sending a common classical message to Bob and Charlie, while also sending quantum information to Bob, in the sense of \emph{generating EPR entanglement} \cite{dev}.
-Our bounds on the quantum rates should be compared to those of Csiszar and K\"orner for sending private information to Bob, due to the privacy-coherence correspondence.
-Next, we show that for isometric channels, the common classical message can be made coherent, enabling the generation of GHZ entanglement among the three participants.
-Finally, we establish achievable regions for certain variations of the previous scenario in which all parties may communicate classically with each other for free in order to obtain various quantum correlations among themselves, providing applications of the recently discovered state merging primitive \cite{merge} for quantum information.
+In Section~\ref{section:CQforquantum}, we give achievable rates for the analogous scenario to that of Csiszar and K\"{o}rner of sending a common classical message to Bob and Charlie, while also sending quantum information to Bob, in the sense of establishing bipartite entanglement.
+In Section~\ref{section:QQforquantum}, we show that for isometric channels, the common classical message can be made coherent, enabling the generation of tripartite GHZ entanglement~\cite{GHZ} among the three participants.
+In each case, we find a class of channels such that our codes are optimal, giving single-letter characterizations of the rate regions.
+We conclude in Section~\ref{section:merging1} by giving achievable rates when all parties may communicate classically with each other for free in order to obtain various quantum correlations among themselves, providing applications of the state merging primitive \cite{merge} for quantum information.